TOLDOTECHNIK/Raspberry-Pi-Kiosk-Display-System/README.md

 ## 📋 Requirements

 - This setup is compatible with nearly all Raspberry Pi boards (tested on RPi Zero 2 W and RPi 5).
-- A fresh installation of Raspberry Pi OS Bookworm (tested with **2024-10-22-raspios-bookworm-armhf-lite** on Raspberry Pi 5)
+- A fresh installation of Raspberry Pi OS Bookworm / Trixie (tested with **2024-10-22-raspios-bookworm-armhf-lite** on Raspberry Pi 5)
 - Display connected to the first HDMI port (next to the Raspberry Pi 5 USB Type C port)

 ## 🛠️ Setup Instructions